 This may include hitting, kicking, nipping/pinching, shaking, biting, hair pulling, or otherwise causing physical harm to another person.
 There may be many reasons why a child harms another and it is important to understand why a young person has engaged in such behaviour, including accidently before considering the action or punishment to be undertaken.

 4.3.
-Sexual violence and sexual harassment
+Sexual violence and sexual harassment (see the school's Child on Child Abuse - Harmful Sexual Behaviour Policy)

 This must always be referred immediately to the Designated Safeguarding Lead.
-The DSL will follow the current DfE Guidance: Sexual violence and sexual harassment between children in schools and colleges with consideration of